2007–08 Pacific-10 Conference men's basketball season

 The 2007–08 Pacific-10 Conference men's basketball season ended with six teams participating in the 2008 NCAA Men's Division I Basketball Tournament, two teams playing in the National Invitation Tournament (NIT) and one team playing in the College Basketball Invitational (CBI).

-The UCLA won the regular season & conference tournament championship and Stanford head coach Trent Johnson was named coach of the year.
+UCLA won the regular season & conference tournament championship and Stanford head coach Trent Johnson was named coach of the year.

 Only three teams, UCLA, UCLA (#2), Stanford (#11) and Washington State (#21) finished the season in the ESPN/USA Today Coaches Poll.
 They were #3, #11, and #21 respectively in the "AP Top 25" polls.
-In the final post-NCAA tournament coaches' poll, UCLA dropped to #4, Stanford stayed at #11 and Washington State moved up to #15.
+In the final post-NCAA tournament coaches' poll, UCLA dropped to #4, Stanford stayed at #11 and Washington State moved to #15.

 Pre-season

-Hall of fame basketball coach Lute Olson, who had been the head coach of the Arizona Wildcats for 24 seasons, had to take a personal leave of absence and Kevin O'Neill took over for the season in an interim basis.
+Hall of Fame basketball coach Lute Olson, who had been the head coach of the Arizona Wildcats for 24 seasons, had to take a personal leave of absence and Kevin O'Neill took over for the season on an interim basis.

 Pac-10 teams participated in the Pac-10/Big 12 Series.
 They also took part in other x-season tournament games, including the College Basketball Experience Classic, the NIT Season Tip-Off in Madison Square Garden and the Anaheim Classic in the Anaheim Convention Center.
 Arizona State played in the Maui Invitational Tournament.